 Set clear rules from the outset and enforce them gently.
 Be sure the whole family understands the rules, and rewards for the right behavior at least 20 times as often as a dog is corrected for inappropriate behavior.

 Provide Physical and Mental Stimulation

-And, it also goes without saying that if your dog is not getting enough physical exercise, the problem behaviors you may be experiencing are being exacerbated by this simple problem.
-Find ways for your dog to run and play off leash such as in the backyard, at the dog park, or enjoying outdoor spaces such as hiking trails or the lake.
+Plus, if your dog is not getting enough physical exercise, the problem behaviors you may be experiencing are being exacerbated.
+Find ways for your dog to run and play off-leash such as in the backyard, at the dog park, or enjoying outdoor spaces such as hiking trails or the lake.

 Finally, we come to one of the more difficult problems to address with rescue dogs: Aggression.

-That being said, dogs of any age can develop aggression issues.
-And, in some cases, you may learn that your dog is aggressive under very specific circumstances that no one could have predicted.
-In such cases, it can present a bit of a difficult decision for many pet owners about whether or not to surrender the dog.
+That said, dogs of any age can develop aggression issues.
+In some cases, you may learn that your dog is aggressive under very specific circumstances that no one could predicted.
+In such cases, it can present a bit of a difficult decision for pet owners about whether or not to surrender the dog.

 For more information on this subject, check out our article on how to find a good dog trainer for dog aggression.